rust-lang/mdBook/book-example/src/format/config.md

 - **playpen:** A subtable for configuring various playpen settings.
 - **search:** A subtable for configuring the in-browser search functionality. mdBook must be compiled with the `search` feature enabled (on by default).
+- **git_repository_url:**  A url to the git repository for the book.
+If provided an icon link will be output in the menu bar of the book.
+- **git_repository_icon:** The FontAwesome icon class to use for the git repository link.
+Defaults to `fa-github`.

 Available configuration options for the `[output.html.playpen]` table: